De Buitenmolen, Zevenaar: Description

 The Buitenmolen is a brick tower mill with a 3.28 m high mound built up around the mill for the miller to reach the sails.
 The four common sails have a span of 24.4 m.
 They are carried on a wooden windshaft, 9 m in length which was initially fitted in 1969 and replaced in 2002.
 The windshaft carries the brake wheel which drives the wallower at the top of the upright shaft.
 At the bottom of the upright shaft, the great spur wheel drives the one pair of mill stones of 1.50 m diameter via a lantern pinion stone nut.
 The mill is winded by two sets of wooden gears in the cap engaging cogs on the curb.
 The gearing is operated by an endless rope running on a Y-wheel on the dust floor but can also be operated by an endless chain from outside the mill or powered by an electric motor.
 The cap rests on a live curb with flanged cast iron rollers and is covered by wood shingles.

 Public Access

-The windmill is open to the public every Saturday from 10:00 to 16:00 hours and by appointment.
+The windmill is open to the public every Saturday from 10:00 to 16:00 and by appointment.